The Last Shadow Puppets: 2009–2015: First hiatus

-Everything You've Come to Expect (2015–2016)
+2015–2016: Everything You've Come to Expect

 In 2015 both Turner and Kane were involved in the writing of Kane's third solo album.
-During those sessions, a song, that would later be known as Aviation was the seed for the new Puppets record, as it sparked their desire to get the band together.
-During the summer of 2015 Turner, Kane, Ford and new member Zach Dawes started recording their second album at Shangri La Studios in Malibu, California.
+During those sessions, the song that would later be known as Aviation was the seed for the new Puppets record, as it sparked their desire to get the band together.
+During the summer of 2015 Turner, Kane, Ford and new member Zach Dawes started recording their second album at the recording studio Shangri-La in Malibu, California.
 On 19 October 2015 Owen Pallett, who contributed the string arrangements on The Age of the Understatement, confirmed work on the second album on Twitter.
-In an interview with the Chilean site Rock & Pop on 17 November 2015, producer James Ford confirmed that work on the second album had been completed and that the record would be released sometime in spring 2016.
+In an interview with the Chilean site Rock & Pop on 17 November 2015, producer James Ford confirmed that work on the second album had been completed and that the record would be released sometime in Spring 2016.
 When asked of his recent work, Ford said, "This year, I've just done a Last Shadow Puppets record, which is the guy from Arctic Monkeys and Miles.
 So we did the follow-up album to that.
 That's the last thing I did."

-On 3 December 2015, the band's official Facebook and YouTube pages released a teaser trailer for the album, also confirming for the album to be released sometime in spring 2016.
+On 3 December 2015, the band's official Facebook and YouTube pages released a teaser trailer for the album, also confirming for the album to be released sometime in Spring 2016.
 People such as Turner's ex-girlfriend, Taylor Bagley, and Zach Dawes of Mini Mansions made small cameos in the video.
 A second teaser trailer for the album was released on 28 December 2015.
 The video featured Kane impersonating wrestler Ric Flair along with videos from the studio and various cinematic shots.